AppleBreak1/Dell-Latitude-7210-2-in-1-Hackintosh/README.md

   - macOS Sonoma ~ Sequoia

-    - To install or update to Sonoma 14.4+, Misc->Security->SecureBootModel needs to be set to disabled.
+    - To install or update to Sonoma 14.4+, Misc->Security->SecureBootModel needs to be set to Disabled.
     - To fix black screen on internal display for Sonoma+, Injecting [enable-backlight-registers-alternative-fix](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md#fix-the-3-minute-black-screen-issue-on-kblcfl-platforms-running-macos-134-or-later) property is necessary
     - For macOS Sonoma+, Broadcom Wi-Fi has to depend on [OCLP](https://github.com/dortania/OpenCore-Legacy-Patcher) patch to be functional.